vuejs/v2.vuejs.org/src/v2/cookbook/debugging-in-vscode.md

 ## Prerequisites

-You must have Chrome and VS Code installed.
-Make sure to get the latest version of [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension installed in VS Code.
+You must have Chrome/Firefox and VS Code installed.

+ - (For Chrome) Make sure to get the latest version of [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension installed in VS Code.
+ - (For Firefox) Make sure to get the latest version of [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug) extension installed in VS Code.

 Install and create a project with the [vue-cli](https://github.com/vuejs/vue-cli), with the instructions for installation documented in the readme of the project.
 Change into the newly created application directory and open VS Code.